 What happens next?

-- 23 May: If no deal has been passed, the UK will have to hold European elections.
+- 23 May: UK to hold European elections

-- 20 June: EU review of progress the UK has made
+- 20 June: EU review of UK’s progress

-- 31 October: This is the new date by which the UK will have had to pass a deal, leave without a deal or request a further extension.
+- 31 October: The new date by which the UK will have had to pass a deal, leave without a deal or request a further extension.

 Despite the present Brexit uncertainty a number of guarantees are in place whether the UK leaves the EU with a deal or without one: